wmcorless/kema/doc/masternode.md

 ### Start Masternode

 * Restart the wallet and wait for it to sync.
+* Make sure your sent transaction has at least 15 confirmations
 * Select Masternode Tab and select the node you just created.
 * Click on "Start Alias"  button to ENABLE the newly created Masternode.
 * If everything has been done correctly it should say "Enabled".